ImperialOctopus/corsac-router/README.md

 ## Installation

-There is no Pub package yet so you have to use git dependency for now:
+There is no Pub package so use a git dependency:

 ```yaml
 dependencies: